explosion/healthsea/README.md

 ## Create better access to health with spaCy.
 Healthsea is a pipeline for analyzing user reviews to supplement products by extracting their effects on health.

-> You can learn more about Healthsea in our [blog post](https://explosion.ai/blog/)!
+> Learn more about Healthsea in our [blog post](https://explosion.ai/blog/healthsea)!

 ![](img/healthsea_anim.gif)